MicrosoftDocs/win32/desktop-src/Intl/subclassing-and-automatic-message-translation.md

 ---
-Description: 'Subclassing is a technique that allows an application to intercept and process messages sent or posted to a particular window before a window procedure has a chance to process them.' ms.assetid: '6f7ee9ff-479d-4cb0-8de1-1c3b671551f9'
+Description: Subclassing is a technique that allows an application to intercept and process messages sent or posted to a particular window before a window procedure has a chance to process them. ms.assetid: 6f7ee9ff-479d-4cb0-8de1-1c3b671551f9
-title: Subclassing and Automatic Message Translation
+title: Subclassing and Automatic Message Translation ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Subclassing and Automatic Message Translation